-Rule 15.00 - Enforcement ActionsSuperseded Rules
+Rule 15.00 - Superseded Rules

 On the effective date of these Rules, all previous rules, and any policies regarding the administration and enforcement of the Rules and Regulations Governing the Protection and Management of Freshwater Wetlands in the Vicinity of the Coast shall be superseded.
 However, any enforcement action taken by, or application submitted to, the CRMC prior to the effective date of these Rules shall be governed by the rules in effect at the time the enforcement action was taken, or application filed.
-15.01 General As set forth in R.I.G.L.
-Section 46-23-7 through 46-23-7.5, the CRMC shall have the power to issue enforcement notices, orders and/or requirements to ensure compliance with these Rules.